lsst-ts/ts_tma_tma-documentation_pxi-controller_documentation/02 CommandsAndEventsManagement/01 TCP Server.md

 ###### StatusCheck

-Here the connected clients are cheked:
+Here the connected clients are checked:

 - If there are no clients connected the next state is StatusCheck